 Frequently Asked Questions

 - Who makes sure mentee assessments are completed?
-What’s done with the committee’s recommendations, and what if they are not practical?

 - Mentors outside of the Department: how do mentees find them, and what is their incentive for mentoring pediatricians?